NormFrenette/GatsbyBlog/content/blog/Python/RaspberryPi-Higher-Version/index.md

 6. This will have installed the python3 Interpreter file: /usr/local/bin/python3.10 which is located in the directory /usr/local/bin/
 7. To test the installation you can invoke this command, which returns the python version:
 ```
-/usr/local/bin/python3.9 --version
+/usr/local/bin/python3.10 --version
 ```

-At this point, in order to invoke this python interpreter, you must use the full path (/usr/local/bin/python3.9) to the python interpreter every time you run a python file.
+At this point, in order to invoke this python interpreter, you must use the full path (/usr/local/bin/python3.10) of the python interpreter every time you run a python file.

 The RPi is configured out of the box to run the system python installed with the Raspbian OS:
 - **python** will run the version 2.X of python on your system
 - **python3** will run the version 3.X installed with the OS on your system

-If you know that you will only run python with the latest version of python3 you have just installed, you can create an alias so that every time you type "python" in the command line it will run the latest version of python at /usr/local/bin/python3.9
+If you plan to only run python scripts (programs) with the latest version of python3 which you have just installed, you can create an alias so that every time you type "python" in the command line it will run the latest version of python at /usr/local/bin/python3.9 .

 ##### How to setup an alias:
 1. Open the .bashrc file in an editor - and scroll to the alias section (somewhere in the middle of the file normally, after the if statement):